extendedwhanau/DarkLight/content/installation.md

       Flux is an interactive installation that transforms its space into a responsive pool of liquid light.
 Visitors' movements trigger cascading formations of luminous metallic substance.
 Using optical flow, real-time fluid dynamics and raytracing, the work creates an ever-evolving audiovisual composition that responds to human presence.
+    artist: Trace Element
+    sound_artist: Sinclair
+    bio: Flux is an interactive installation that transforms its space into a responsive pool of liquid light.
+Visitors' movements trigger cascading formations of luminous metallic substance.
+Using optical flow, real-time fluid dynamics and raytracing, the work creates an ever-evolving audiovisual composition that responds to human presence.
   - number: "6"
     name: Porcelain
     content: |-
       Artist: Sarah Jayn Kavali & Creature Post
       Sound Design: Previn Naidu
+    artist: Sarah Jayn Kavali & Creature Post
+    sound_artist: Previn Naidu
+    bio: .
   - number: "7"
     name: Orbit
     content: >-